SPI Supplies Holey Carbon Coated Grids onto 300 Mesh Nickel, 3 mm

 The case for molybdenum grids:

-These grids are used primarily for those doing high temperature studies, which would mean that any polymer, such as Formvar®, would be degraded during the heating.
-Actually, SPI Supplies features the world's largest and most diverse selection of different molybednum TEM grids, so if you would prefer some other pattern, it too probably could be coated, and either for the same price or just slightly more.
+These grids are used primarily for those doing high-temperature studies, which would mean that any polymer, such as Formvar®, would be degraded during the heating.
+Actually, SPI Supplies features the world's largest and most diverse selection of different molybdenum TEM grids, so if you would prefer some other pattern, it too probably could be coated, and either for the same price or just slightly more.
 Just tell us what you want and we will return with a confirmation of pricing!

-For high temperature studies, the SPI Supplies® Brand of Silicon Nitride Membrane Window Grids might be a better choice since one can do in situ heating experiments beyond 1000 C without the membrane rupturing.
+For high-temperature studies, the SPI Supplies® Brand of Silicon Nitride Membrane Window Grids might be a better choice since one can do in situ heating experiments beyond 1000 C without the membrane rupture.